circonus/docs/content/caql/getting-started.md

 ---
-title: Getting Started with CAQL
+title: Getting Started
 weight: 10
 ---

-# Getting Started with CAQL
+# Getting Started

 Welcome to the Circonus Analytics Query Language (CAQL).
 We are glad you are making an effort to learn yet another DSL for data analysis.